Building My First Chrome Extension with AI

 I’m learning Swedish, and I struggled with how it was taught at language schools.
 My knowledge of Danish gives me a good foundation of reading and grammar, but I lack vocabularies.
 And I hate learning words by heart.

-So I thought: what if I could just highlight a word when reading something, get an explanation right there within the context, and add it to my own flashcard deck?
+So I thought: what if I could highlight a word when reading something, get an explanation within relevant contexts, and add it to my own flashcard deck right away?

-That was the core idea for Swedish Sidekick — a simple, context-aware language companion for my everyday browsing.
+That’s the core idea for Swedish Sidekick, a simple, context-aware language companion for my everyday browsing.

 2. A chance to prototype with AI

-The second motivation was creative curiosity.
-I’ve been following how various AI tools are transforming product design, but I wanted to experience it first-hand:
+The second motivation was curiosity.
+I’ve been following how various AI tools are transforming product design, but I wanted to experience it first-hand for a long time, to try to use them as my developer teammates and maybe more?

 I started by simply describing what I wanted in ChatGPT: